Towards efficient representation identification in supervised learning: Identification via independence constrained ERM

 \begin{assumption} \textbf{Assumption on $\mathcal{H}_{\Phi}$ and $\mathcal{H}_{\Theta}$.} For the true solutions ($g^{-1}$, $\Gamma$), we have $g^{-1} \in \mathcal{H}_{\Phi}$ and $\Gamma \in \mathcal{H}_{\Theta}$.
 For the case when $k=d$, the set $\mathcal{H}_{\Theta}$ corresponds to the set of all invertible matrices. \end{assumption} The above assumption ensures that the true solutions $g^{-1}$ and $\Gamma$ are in the respective hypothesis classes that the learner searches over.
 Also, the invertibility assumption on the hypothesis in $\mathcal{H}_{\Theta}$ is needed to ensure that we do not have redundant tasks for the identification of the latent variables.
 Under the above assumption and the assumptions of our data generation process (\ref{assumption1}), we state the following identification result for the case when k=d.

 \settheoremprefix{1}

 \begin{theorem} If Assumptions \ref{assumption1}, \ref{assumption_realizability} hold and the number of tasks $k$ is equal to the dimension of the latent $d$, then the solution $\Theta^{\dagger} \circ \Phi^{\dagger}$ to IC-ERM~\eqref{eqn: erm_c} with $\ell$ as square loss for regression and cross-entropy loss for classification identifies true $Z$ up to permutation and scaling. \end{theorem} The proof for the same is available in Appendix Section \ref{supp:proof-ic-erm-normal}.
 This implies that for the DAGs in Figure \ref{fig1} (b), it is possible to recover the true latents up to permutation and scaling.
 This result extends the current disentanglement guarantees \citep{khemakhem2020ice} that exist for models where labels cause the latent variables (latent variables are conditionally independent) to the settings where latent variables cause the label (latent variables are not conditionally independent).
 In multi-task learning literature \citep{caruana1997multitask,zhang2017survey}, it has been argued that learning across multiple tasks with shared layers leads to internal representations that transfer better.
-The above result states the conditions when the ideal data generating representation shared across tasks can be recovered.

-\textbf{Remark.} Since we use a linear model for the label generation process, one can ask what happens if we apply noisy linear ICA techniques \citep{davies2004identifiability, hyvarinen1999gaussian} on the label itself (when $k=d$) to recover $Z$ followed by a regression to predict $Z$ from $X$.
+The above result states the conditions when the ideal data generating representation shared across tasks can be recovered.\\[5px] \textbf{Remark.} Since we use a linear model for the label generation process, one can ask what happens if we apply noisy linear ICA techniques \citep{davies2004identifiability, hyvarinen1999gaussian} on the label itself (when $k=d$) to recover $Z$ followed by a regression to predict $Z$ from $X$.
 Noisy linear ICA require the noise distribution to be Gaussian and would not work when $N_Y$ is not a Gaussian.
 Since we do not make such distributional assumptions on $N_Y$, we cannot rely on noisy linear ICA on labels.

+\paragraph{ERM obtains Linear Identification.} An important insight from the proof of the above Theorem is that ERM achieves linear identification ($\tilde{g}^{-1} \sim_{\mathcal{L}} g^{-1}$ where $L$ is an invertible matrix), which we highlight in Appendix~\ref{supp:proof-erm-linear-identification}.
+The interesting part about this result is that it does not require us to assume that the latent variables are mutually independent and non-gaussian.
+Therefore, one can view our result in a modular fashion, \textit{ERM reduces the latent identification problem with non-linear (invertiable) mixing function to latent identification with a linear mixing function}.
+Then we can use existing techniques to tackle the linear mixing latent identification problem, which in our current work is Linear ICA (hence the assumption of mutual independence and non-gaussianity).